Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - Data::getAsHex()	Applications may obtain binary representations of all OMM containers, primitives and messages.

-- Programmatic Config	Enables application to programmatically specify and overwrite EMA configuration

 - File Config:	Enables applications to specify EMA configuration in an EmaConfig.xml file

 # Product Content